 Content marketing can help you and your clients more if you use it well.
 By making simple shifts in your mindset and changing how you view both your clients and your content marketing, you’ll find it helps grow your VA business, reach more clients and offer even more value to them in the process.
 If you’d like some additional help with getting more clients, I’d recommend checking out this blog post – Want Clients For Your VA Business?
 You Need to Reach Out! and Are You Selling What Clients Want To Buy?

 Content marketing can be an incredibly effective way of helping more clients and indeed, attracting more to you.
 But it can be difficult knowing how to expand and grow your VA business when you’re working isolated on your own at home.
-That’s why I’ve created the VA: Be Awesome Club.
+That’s why I’ve created the VA membership.
 It gives you an affordable way to access the practical, supportive and expert help you need, to grow your business further and get the life and business you set out to achieve.
-If you’re ready to invest in your VA business, you can read more about the VA: Be Awesome Club, here.
+If you’re ready to invest in your VA business, you can read more about the VA Membership, here.